trixky/fizzbuzz/API.doc.md

 <!-- --------------------------------- REGISTER -->

-The API works through a basic user system.
+The API works through a basic user system with session tokens (uuid).
 Users have the following attributes:

 - pseudo (string)